 You should normally hold a good honours degree, which is defined as a first class or second class honours degree, in a relevant subject discipline.
-See further entry requirements for alternative entry criteria.
+For further entry requirements please see our website.

 Months of entry

 The MSc Mental Health is designed to meet the Continuing Professional Development (CPD) needs of a wide range of professionals.
 It is aimed at, but not limited to, those who work with mental health service users and/or within mental health settings.
 The programme supports practitioners to develop their knowledge, skills and competence in advanced practice and in specialist areas such as Safeguarding, Migration and Forensic Mental Health.
 It is also the framework for Best Interests Assessor Training (BIA); Approved Mental Health Professional (AMHP) Training and social work Practice Educator Training (PE).

 Successful completion of your chosen pathway within the programme could lead to either an MSc, PGDip or PGCert award.

 The MSc Mental Health is designed in response to recent changes in legislation, corresponding developments in mental health service delivery and the evolving socio-political influences that impact upon the mental health and wellbeing of individuals.
 It aims to meet the needs of stakeholders for an adaptable, reflexive and resilient workforce, and its modules focus on enhancing specialist mental health practice through the application of CPD and lifelong learning.

 The MSc Mental Health has been developed for the specific workforce development needs of practitioners working at a senior or advanced level.
 It provides flexible options for study and is designed to support students to ‘learn and earn’ while applying their knowledge to practice.
 You will benefit from an exciting and challenging educational experience to which the programme team will contribute through the organisation of specialist innovative modules and practice learning.